 Good to know: baccarat offers one of the lowest house edges in the casino industry, it lies around 1%.
 Factors such as how many decks are used and the bets themselves affect the odds.
 Standard baccarat games are played with 8 decks, with some casinos offering 6-deck variants.
 The fewer decks in play, the bigger your chances to win are.

 How to Play Live Baccarat?

 The card values are not the same as in, let’s say poker.
 The 10-value cards (King, Queen, Jack, 10) are worth 0, while Aces are worth 1.
 The other cards from 2-9 are worth their face value.
 Card suits don’t play part in baccarat.

 There are three possible outcomes of a baccarat game – player, banker or tie.
 Players can only wager on the outcome with the dealer doing all the work.

 1. Register at a Live Casino of Your Choice

 At every casino you will find different live baccarat games.
 We recommend that you choose a casino with baccarat games of Evolution.
-888 Casino is an example of a casino with games from Evolution.
-It also has a lucrative welcome bonus.
-The other live casinos that we promote on our website also have games from Evolution and have been tested for reliability by experts.
+All the live casinos that we promote on our website have games from Evolution and have been tested for reliability by experts.